-The TAY Program will prepare the individual, family, and system for transfer to MCSS-funded supports and services.
+- The TAY Program will prepare the individuals, family, and system for transfer to MCCSS-funded supports and services.

-The TAY Program will partner with MCSS, community services, and developmental agencies to create service opportunities.
+- The TAY Program will partner with MCCSS, community services, and developmental agencies to create service opportunities.

 Referrals can only be accepted from the following agencies: